hemisemidemipresent/btd6-modding-tutorial/README.md

 # Troubleshooting

-### The game crashes before it can get to the loading screen
+### Mods used to work before BTD6 updated to version 25, now they don't

+If you have nkhook in your mods folder, remove it.
+The mods that used to require it no longer need it.

+Reinstall melonloader version 0.3.0 (enable alphas in the settings of the installer first) **(you need to do this even if you were already using that version before the game updated)**

+Update the mod helper and all of your mods by downloading their newest versions.

+A lot of old mods no longer work at all and have been abandoned by their creator.
+This is especially common for Nexus mods.

+### Assembly Generator exited with code -2

 Reinstall melonloader using the latest version (enable alphas in the installer's settings first)

 ### Mods that used to work before no longer work after a btd6 update

 Update your mods by downloading their newest versions.

-### The game crashes when loading into a map

-if you have nkhook in your mods folder, remove it.
-The mods that used to require it no longer need it.
+Some mods have been abandoned by their creator and no longer work.

 ### Console gives an error